 The height that can be achieved by a single scaffold is limited.
 This is because of the nature of the scaffolding structure.

-Compared to other scaffolding methods, there are no significant advantages to using single scaffolding over other scaffolding methods.
+Compared to other scaffolding methods, there are no significant advantages to using bricklayer scaffolding over other scaffolding methods.
 It is recommended to weigh the advantages and disadvantages of any scaffolding method before applying it to your construction project.
 This will always ensure you make the right choice when it comes to the preference of scaffolding to use.